Indigenous Epidemiology and Health

 Our group’s research covers a range of key health areas across the life course: perinatal health, early childhood and adolescent health, mental health, cardio-metabolic health, physical disability and cognitive/brain health (dementia prevention).
 The unit uses observational, interventional and mixed method study designs.
 Studies include multi-state cohort studies, population data linkage studies, primary care based prevention-based intervention trials and qualitative research to understand and address the factors contributing to the elevated burden of disease among Aboriginal and Torres Strait Islander Australians.
 The group seeks to bring strengths based perspectives to their work and incoorporate Indigenous knowledge and perspectives in all research questions.

-The Unit is leading the Centre of research Excellence in Aboriginal and Child health (https://www.crereach.org.au), involving collaboration across Australia, with the mission to change the life trajectories of Aboriginal children and adolescents by tackling the big four preventable causes of chronic disease: early childhood developmental delay, smoking, over/under nutrition, and injury.
+The Unit is leading the Centre of Research Excellence in Aboriginal Child and Adolescent Health, involving collaboration across Australia, with the mission to change the life trajectories of Aboriginal children and adolescents by tackling the big four preventable causes of chronic disease: early childhood developmental delay, smoking, over/under nutrition, and injury.

 Dr Lina Gubhaju - Research Fellow